- You are here:

 The importance of culture and leadership – in conversation with I. Stephanie Boyce, President of the Law Society

-In our next event for employers we will be exploring the importance of culture and leadership within an organisation to support social mobility with I. Stephanie Boyce, President of the Law Society of England and Wales.
+In this event for employers we explored the importance of culture and leadership within an organisation to support social mobility with I. Stephanie Boyce, President of the Law Society of England and Wales.

 - how organisations can develop a culture that fosters inclusion;

 - the responsibility of senior leaders to ensure accountability;